Heydon/css-error-property-style/README.md

-# CSS Error Property Styling
+# Error Property Styling For Chome CSS Inspector

 *Huge thank you to [@dansketchpad](https://twitter.com/dansketchpad) who did most of the work on this!*